-WHAT CAUSES OROPHARYNGEAL CANCER
+WHAT CAUSES NASOPHARYNGEAL CANCER

 Doctors often can't explain why a person gets cancer.
 But we do know what makes some cancers more likely.
-The main causes of oropharyngeal cancer are:
+The main causes of nasopharyngeal cancer are:

-- human papillomavirus (HPV) infection (especially HPV types 16 and 18).
-We now know HPV causes many oropharyngeal cancers. - smoking (cigarettes, cigars or pipes) or using smokeless tobacco (snuff and chewing tobacco).
-If a person smokes or has smoked in the past, they have a higher risk of getting oropharyngeal cancer than someone who does not smoke. - drinking alcohol.
-If a person drinks a lot of alcohol over many years, they have a higher risk of getting oropharyngeal cancer, especially combined with smoking.
+- viruses, in particular the Epstein-Barr virus (EBV) - smoking (cigarettes, cigars or pipes) or using 'smokeless' tobacco (snuff and chewing tobacco).
+If a person smokes or has smoked in the past they have a higher risk of getting nasopharyngeal cancer than someone who has never smoked.

+Other factors that increase the risk of getting nasopharyngeal cancer are: